public-activity/public_activity/README.md

 ### Database setup

-By default public_activity uses ActiveRecord.
-If you want to use Mongoid as your public_activity backend, create an initializer file in your Rails application with this line inside:
+By default _public_activity_ uses Active Record.
+If you want to use Mongoid as your backend, create an initializer file in your Rails application with this code inside:

 ```ruby
 # config/initializers/public_activity.rb